friedmanroy/friedmanroy.github.io/_BML/7_evidence.md

 \end{equation}
 $$

-This is the most direct (and intractable) way to define the evidence, but is a bit more approachable in an abstract way.
-Notice that the operation we actually have here is (basically) a sum of all possible likelihoods of fits according to the prior (the $p(\mathcal{D}\mid \theta)$ ), weighted by the prior probability.
-This means that if the data has high likelihood under the values of the prior with high density, then the evidence for the prior will be high.
+This is the most direct (and intractable) way to define the evidence, but is a bit more approachable, in an abstract kind of way.
+Notice that the operation we actually have here is (basically) a sum of all possible likelihoods the data gets under different values of $\theta$ according to the prior (the $p(\mathcal{D}\mid \theta)$ ), weighted by the prior probability.
+This means that if the data has high likelihood under values of the prior that have high density, then the evidence for the prior will be high.
 On the other hand, if the area with highest density on the prior isn't even close to the data, then the evidence will be low.
 This is shown in the figure below<d-footnote>The way the prior is displayed in these plots is by calculating the mean and standard deviations of $\mathcal{N}\left(H\mu_0,\ H\Sigma_0 H^T + I\sigma^2\right)$ for every point in space, which is exactly like using the equivalent definition of the evidence.</d-footnote>.

 <div class="fake-img l-page">
 <p align="center">